-Our state-of-the-art surgery suite is equipped with modern anesthesia machines, heated surgery tables, and patient monitoring devices.
+Our state-of-the-art surgery suites are equipped with modern anesthesia machines, heated surgery tables, and patient monitoring devices.
 Our surgeons specialize in soft tissue and orthopedic surgeries.
-Many Maine veterinarians refer more complicated procedures to our surgeons.
+Therefore many Maine veterinarians refer more complicated procedures to our surgeons.

 WHAT IS A VETERINARY SURGICAL SPECIALIST?

 Many pet owners are unaware of specialization in veterinary medicine although they are quite familiar with it in human medicine.
-A specialist in veterinary medicine is quite similar to the human counterpart, both having gone through additional years of study and training to dedicate themselves to their chosen area.
-As the human physician will refer patients to a surgeon for complicated procedures, veterinary practitioners often refer surgical cases to a veterinary surgeon.
+A specialist in veterinary medicine is quite similar to their human counterpart.
+Both have gone through additional years of study and training to dedicate themselves to their chosen area.
+As the human physician will refer patients to a surgeon for complicated procedures, veterinary practitioners refer surgical cases to a veterinary surgeon.